Xianlinhu station

 Xianlinhu station (仙林湖站) is a station on Line 4 of the Nanjing Metro and planned interchange station with the future Line S5.
 It is the eastern terminus of Line 4, which opened on January 18, 2017 alongside seventeen other stations.
-Located on the eastern edge of Nanjing's suburban Qixia District, it the only elevated station among the Phase I stations, and is located at the intersection of Weidi Road and Guangzhi Road.
+Located on the eastern edge of Nanjing's suburban Qixia District, it is the only elevated station among the Phase I stations, and is located at the intersection of Weidi Road and Guangzhi Road.

 Xianlinhu Station is named after the nearby Xianlin Lake Park.